Frustrated Random Walks: A Faster Algorithm to Evaluate Node Distances on Connected and Undirected Graphs: Proposed method

-Previously, we have obtained a recursive equation for $P(N_{t}^{(i)} = n), n \ge 2$, which is the probability for a random walker to hit target node $t$ starting from node $s$ after exactly $n$ steps.
-By introducing the notation $\boldsymbol{X}^{(i)}_{n} = P(N_{t}^{(i)} = n)$, we can rewrite Eq. [\ref{recursive_equation}] into matrix form as
+Previously, we have obtained a recursive equation for $P(N_{t}^{(i)} = n), n \ge 2$, which is the probability of hitting target node $t$ starting from node $i$ after exactly $n$ steps.
+By introducing the notation $\boldsymbol{X}^{(i)}_{n} = P(N_{t}^{(i)} = n)$, we can rewrite Eq. (\ref{recursive_equation}) (for simple random walk) or Eq. (\ref{frustrated_recursive_equation}) (for frustrated random walk) into matrix form as

-An iterative solution to Eq. [\ref{matrix_equation}] is
+An iterative solution to Eq. (\ref{matrix_equation}) is